adolfosbh/cs2as/oclDependencyAnalysis/README.txt

 Notes:
   - To try this dependency graph computer run "Dependency Analysis" program in an workspace with Eclipse OCL (Examples) installed
   - run Dependency Analysis java class to see program usage.
 There is an existing example launch configuration in the "example" folder which can be launched
+  - Remember to add the project which contains the Complete OCL document to the java class path